CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 Effective acquisition planning is essential for ensuring that government agencies deliver the right solutions to their users on time, within budget, and aligned with mission needs.
 Whether adjusting an existing contract or developing a new procurement from scratch, a well-documented acquisition strategy reduces risk, promotes transparency, and supports informed decision-making throughout the pre-award process.

 This module introduces the foundational elements of acquisition strategy planning.
-Learners will explore how real-world circumstances shape acquisitions strategies, the importance of documentation and rationale, and how the Lean Canvas approach can serve as a dynamic tool for refining strategies based on stakeholder input, market insights, and evolving user needs.
+Learners will explore how real-world circumstances shape acquisition strategies, the importance of documentation and rationale, and how the Lean Canvas approach can serve as a dynamic tool for refining strategies based on stakeholder input, market insights, and evolving user needs.

 ## Learning Objectives